smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 > 🚧 Security Considerations
 >
-> Be sure to look your contract over with [these security considerations](/docs/vrf-security-considerations/) in mind!
+> Be sure to review your contract with the [security considerations](/docs/vrf-security-considerations/) in mind.